lucas-tebet/data_science/README.md

 Graduated in Engineering, I worked in companies from different segments, always with a data driven mindset, extracting data to generate relevant analysis for the business and providing insights for better decision making.

-Nowadays, I work at banQi, a Via Group fintech, in Business Intelligence area.
+Nowadays, I work at banQi, a Brazilian fintech that belongs to Via Group, in Business Intelligence area.
 I create dashboards and develop analysis for the Product and Marketing teams.

 Looker, SQL and Python are some of the tools that I mainly use in my daily activities.